 It is also recommended that you purchase software from a known and credible brand name.
 Some examples are listed below:

-The following listed companies offer opinions on the current status of certain websites you might choose to visit.
+McAfee offers the following website and opinions on the current status of certain websites you might choose to visit.
 They attempt to alert you of websites which have been flagged as ok, questionable or which should be avoided.
-They provide details if a website is deemed as being questionable.
-In both cases a free basic download is available:
+They provide details if a website is deemed as being questionable: